-Luckily, help is at hand courtesy of France for Families.
-We have taken our family pet Harry (very lively springer spaniel) with us to France on numerous occasions, so here are some handy tips plus a link to a short informative video.
+Here at France for Families, we have taken our family pet Harry (very lively springer spaniel) with us to France on numerous occasions, so here are some handy tips plus a link to a short informative video.

 The first question to ask yourself – do you actually want to take your dog?